Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Numerical study

 \begin{itemize} \item[] Model $1$ Ornstein-Uhlenbeck: $b(x) = 1-x, ~~ \sigma(x)= 1$ \item[] Model $2$: $b(x) = 1-x, ~~ \sigma(x) = 1-x^2$ \item[] Model $3$: $b(x) = 1-x, ~~ \sigma(x) = \frac{1}{3+\sin(2\pi x)}+\cos^2\left(\frac{\pi}{2}x\right)$ \end{itemize}

-Model $1$ is the commonly used Ornstein-Uhlenbeck model, known to be a simple diffusion model satisfying Assumption~\ref{ass:Assumption 1}.
+Model $1$ is the commonly used Ornstein$-$Uhlenbeck model, known to be a simple diffusion model satisfying Assumption~\ref{ass:Assumption 1}.
 Model $2$ does not satisfy Assumption~\ref{ass:Assumption 1}.
 Model $3$ satisfies Assumption~\ref{ass:Assumption 1}~ with a multimodal diffusion coefficient.

-The size $N$ of the sample $D_N$ takes values in the set $\{1,10,100,1000\}$ where the length $n$ of paths varies in the set $\{100,250,500,1000\}$.
+The number $N$ of sample paths takes values in the set $\{1,10,100,1000\}$ where the number $n$ of of observations of each diffusion path varies in the set $\{100,250,500,1000\}$.
 As we work with the spline basis, the dimension $m=K+M$ of the approximation space is chosen such that $M=3$ and $K$ takes values in $\mathcal{K}=\{2^p, \ p=0,\cdots,5\}$ so that the subspaces are nested inside each other.
 We are using \texttt{R} for the simulation of diffusion paths via the function \texttt{sde.sim} of \texttt{sde} package, (see \cite{iacus2009simulation} for more details on the simulation of SDEs).